Edward Drinker Cope: Views

-Cope's views on human races would today be considered racist.
-In his essays on evolution, he assessed the physiognomies of three sub-species of human — termed the Negro, the Mongolian, and the Indo-European — in comparison to those of apes and human embryos, and drew the following conclusion:The Indo-European race is then the highest by virtue of the acceleration of growth in the development of the muscles by which the body is maintained in the erect position (extensors of the leg), and in those important elements of beauty, a well-developed nose and beard.
+Cope's views on human races and sex were influenced by his Lamarckian beliefs, which posited those of European ancestry as more highly evolved than nonwhite groups.
+In his essays on evolution, he assessed the physiognomies of three "sub-species of human"—termed the Negro, the Mongolian, and the Indo-European—in comparison to those of apes and human embryos, and drew the following conclusion:The Indo-European race is then the highest by virtue of the acceleration of growth in the development of the muscles by which the body is maintained in the erect position (extensors of the leg), and in those important elements of beauty, a well-developed nose and beard.
 It is also superior in those points in which it is more embryonic than the other races, viz., the want of prominence of the jaws and cheek-bones, since these are associated with a greater predominance of the cerebral part of the skull, increased size of cerebral hemispheres, and greater intellectual power.He believed that if, "a race was not white then it was inherently more ape-like".
-He was opposed to blacks because of their "degrading vices", believing that the "inferior Negro should go back to Africa."
-He did not blame blacks for their perceived "poor virtue", but wrote, "A vulture will always eat carrion when surrounded on all hands by every kind of cleaner food.
-It is the nature of the bird".
-Cope was against the modern view of women's rights, believing in the husband's role as protector; he was opposed to women's suffrage, as he felt they would be unduly influenced by their husbands.
+He was opposed to blacks because of their "degrading vices", believing that the "inferior Negro should go back to Africa" and that their "poor virtue" was inherent.
+Cope was against the modern view of women's rights, believing in the husband's role as protector; he was opposed to women's suffrage, as he felt they would be unduly influenced by their husbands, and that it would lead to the retrogression of the race as women took on more "masculine" attributes.

 Legacy

-In fewer than 40 years as a scientist, Cope published over 1,400 scientific papers, a record that is rivaled by few other scientists.
+In his career, Cope published over 1,400 scientific papers.
 His major works include three volumes: On the Origin of Genera (1867), The Vertebrata of the Tertiary Formations of the West (1884) and "Essays in Evolution".
 He discovered a total of 56 new dinosaur species during the Bone Wars compared to Marsh's 80.
-Although Cope is today known as a herpetologist and paleontologist, his contributions extended to ichthyology, in which he catalogued 300 species of fishes and described over 300 species of reptiles over three decades.
-In total, he discovered and described over 1,000 species of fossil vertebrates and published 600 separate titles.
+Although Cope is today known as a herpetologist and paleontologist, his contributions extended to ichthyology, in which he cataloged 300 species of fishes and described over 300 species of reptiles over three decades.
+In total, he discovered and described over 1,000 species of fossil vertebrates and published 600 separate titles; one species of Caribbean snake, Liophis juliae, he named in honor of his daughter.
+His proposal for the origin of mammalian molars is notable among his theoretical contributions.